-Carlos’ first memory of writing compelling copy was passing a poem to his elementary school crush asking if she wanted to grab pizza after class.
-That’s when he fell in love with writing—and rejection.
+My first memory of writing compelling copy was passing a poem to my elementary school crush, asking if she wanted to grab pizza after class.
+That’s when I fell in love with writing—and rejection.

-Since then, he’s helped burger brands clap back on social media, made his Canadian coffee clients “feel cool,” landed a short story in The New York Times, and authored an award-winning children’s book (which earned him an Ezra Jack Keats Honor) that you can check out—and hopefully buy—here.
-In his free time, Carlos writes about the food of his mother’s country for sites like Bon Appétit—much to the pride of his 60 cousins.
+Since then, I’ve helped burger brands clap back on social, made my Canadian coffee clients “feel cool,” landed a short story in The New York Times, and authored an award-winning children’s book that earned an Ezra Jack Keats Honor and was named one of the Smithsonian’s Best Books of 2024.
+You can check it out—and hopefully buy it—here.

 Things people have said about my writing: